 PREDICTED STARTING LINEUP

 The competition for places in Forge FC’s lineup is extensive.
-With his experience for Canada at every youth level and his brief stint with the Vancouver Whitecaps, Marco Carducci could be Smyrniotis’ first-choice keeper ahead of former TFC man Quillan Roberts, but the role could go to either player.
+Former TFC man Quillan Roberts could be Smyrniotis’ first choice keeper, but the role could also go to his compatriot Triston Henry.
 Chris Nanco and Emery Welshman will look to have an impact out wide, while Anthony Novak could challenge Marcelo Zajac for a place up top.
 The most interesting battle for spots in the starting eleven is in midfield where Tristan Borges, David Choiniere, Kwame Awuah and recent signing Alexander Achinioti-Jonsson could all battle for places alongside Kyle Bekker.
 The back-line looks a bit more clear-cut and features a few former Sigma FC men in Dominic Samuel and Jonathan Grant.
 Both were regulars under Smyrniotis at Sigma and Samuel has the distinction of being a two-time League1 Ontario Defender of the Year.
 Kwame Awuah could also step into the back-line in order to accommodate Hamitlon’s strength in midfield but Bertrand Owundi and Daniel Knutzen look the safer options as things stand.

 KEY PLAYER: KYLE BEKKER